wavesoft/CCLib/README.md

 ## Compatibility Table

 In order to flash a CCxxxx chip there is a need to invoke CPU instructions, which makes the process cpu-dependant.
 This means that this code cannot be reused off-the-shelf for other CCxxxx chips.
-The following table lists the chips I or other people have reported to work with this library:
+The following table lists the chips reported to work (or could work) with this library:

 <table>
     <tr>